projectacrn/acrn-hypervisor/doc/developer-guides/VBSK-analysis.rst

 mode and can be used to accelerate processing.
 A virtual device virtio-echo based on VBS-K framework is used to evaluate the VBS-K framework overhead.
-In our test, the VBS-K framework overhead (one kick operation and one notify operation) is on the microsecond level which can meet the needs of most applications.
+In our test, the VBS-K framework overhead (one kick operation and one notify operation) is on the microsecond level, which can meet the needs of most applications.